-Menopause is a is a natural phase of the life process for women and in itself does not require treatment, however the symptoms can become severe and debilitating.
+Menopause is a natural phase of the life process for women and in itself does not require treatment, however, the symptoms can become severe and debilitating.
 Fortunately, there are a variety of natural remedies for menopause that can ease those symptoms.
-These involve making holistic lifestyle and nutritional changes and possibly herbal supplementation, which are a much preferred option to drug therapies that can have problematic side effects.
+These involve making holistic lifestyle and nutritional changes and possibly herbal supplementation, which are a much-preferred option to drug therapies that can have problematic side effects.

-At pre-menopause, a healthy woman will need about 1,000 mgs of calcium per day if she does not take hormone replacements.
-After menopause if she is taking hormone therapy, she will require 1,500 mg of calcium per day.
-Foods that are especially good sources of calcium include almonds, yogurt, cottage cheese, certain sea foods and fresh green leafy vegetables such as broccoli and spinach.
-Women with milk intolerance can take acidophilus milk or calcium supplement in pill or powder form.
+At pre-menopause, a healthy woman will need about 1,000 mg of calcium per day if she does not take hormone replacements.
+After menopause, if she is taking hormone therapy, she will require 1,500 mg of calcium per day.
+Foods that are especially good sources of calcium include almonds, yogurt, cottage cheese, certain seafood, and fresh green leafy vegetables such as broccoli and spinach.
+Women with milk intolerance can take acidophilus milk or a calcium supplement in pill or powder form.

-Avoid sugar, white bread, flour, caffeine, simple carbohydrates and refined foods.
-Better choices include whole grain breads, oats, and rye.
-Replace white potatoes with sweet potatoes, and add beans to your diet.
+Avoid sugar, white bread, flour, caffeine, simple carbohydrates, and refined foods.
+Replace white potatoes with sweet potatoes, and include lots of animal protein in your diet.

 For most women, menopause symptoms subside naturally over 1-3 years, but during this period, they can be agonizing and debilitating.
 Fortunately, there are natural remedies to alleviate menopause symptoms quickly and effectively.

-Sleep patterns are almost always disrupted for menopausal women and can be improved by avoiding, hot beverages, caffeine and alcohol, especially right before bedtime.
-The practice of deep breathing exercises, relaxation techniques, meditation and progressive muscle relaxation can help induce sleep as well as relieve anxiety that often accompanies menopause as well.
+Sleep patterns are almost always disrupted for menopausal women and can be improved by avoiding, hot beverages, caffeine, and alcohol, especially right before bedtime.
+The practice of deep breathing exercises, relaxation techniques, meditation, and progressive muscle relaxation can help induce sleep as well as relieve the anxiety that often accompanies menopause as well.
 You can find tips on how to apply these methods from a variety of books that are available on the topic.

 Treating menopause with natural remedies that include nutritional and lifestyle changes is one of the best approaches you can take as they not only resolve symptoms but they make you overall more fit.
 Aerobic exercise, for instance, promotes a healthy heart and lungs.
 It can also help maintain bone density.

-While exercise is as a natural remedy for menopause, it does not cure the symptoms.
+While exercise is a natural remedy for menopause, it does not cure the symptoms.
 It merely alleviates their frequency and severity.
-For instance, a regular exercise program can reduce the number of hot flashes and night sweats, and the intensity of fatigue, depression, anxiety and irritability.
+For instance, a regular exercise program can reduce the number of hot flashes and night sweats, and the intensity of fatigue, depression, anxiety, and irritability.

-Other great natural remedies for menopause include yoga, tai chi, acupuncture and meditation.
-For some women, gardening provides a mild form of pleasurable exercise that not only works the body, it eases the mind and spirit.
+Other great natural remedies for menopause include yoga, tai chi, acupuncture, deep breathing exercises, and mindfulness-based meditation.
+For some women, gardening provides a mild form of pleasurable exercise that not only works the body, but it also eases the mind and spirit.
 Gardening provides the ideal opportunity to contemplate and meditate as well

 Keep in mind, however, that although they are natural remedies for menopause, herbs can interfere with certain medications, and vitamins and minerals can be dangerous in the wrong dosages, so it’s important to consult with your health care provider before adding any dietary supplement, including herbs.